SSCAP: Self-supervised Co-occurrence Action Parsing for Unsupervised Temporal Action Segmentation: Experiments

 \subsection{Qualitative Results}

-Fig.~\ref{fig:qualitativeall} visualizes two examples from Breakfast dataset.
-From both Fig.~\ref{fig:qualitativec} and Fig.~\ref{fig:qualitatived} we can see that our CAP algorithm is able to effectively suppress the over-segmentation issue in baseline by introducing the co-occurrence relations among sub-actions in decoding.
+Fig.~\ref{fig:qualitativeall} visualizes two examples from the Breakfast dataset.
+From both Fig.~\ref{fig:qualitativec} and Fig.~\ref{fig:qualitatived}, we can see that SSCAP is able to notably improve the segmentation quality.
+We can also see that the CAP algorithm is able to effectively suppressing the over-segmentation issue by introducing the co-occurrence relations among sub-actions in decoding.